russellballestrini/russell.ballestrini.net/content/2018-06-15-pyramid-sqlalchemy-bootstrap-console-script-with-transaction-manager.rst

 So I've struggled for a while with the best way to properly setup a console script for my SQLAlchemy Pyramid apps.

-I use the cookie cutter to setup my projects and as such, I do not have a global (and the importable) DBSession object.
-Instead my database session is attached to the request when it is created.
+I use the `Pyramid Cookiecutter Alchemy <https://github.com/Pylons/pyramid-cookiecutter-alchemy>`_ to setup my projects and as such, I do not have a global and thus importable DBSession object.
+Instead my database session is attached to the request on creation.

 Anyways, here is my recipe: